True to the Game (film): Production

 It was reported that a film adaptation of Teri Woods' novel True to the Game would go ahead in December 2015.
 Columbus Short was reported to have signed on for the lead role on September 17, 2015.
 The rest of the main cast was announced on October 13, 2015, including Vivica A. Fox, Nelsan Ellis, Andra Fuller.
 Principal photography began for the film in October 2015 in Los Angeles, California and finished in April 2016.
 This would be Nelsan Ellis' final film role before his death two months prior to the film's release.
 The film was dedicated to his memory.

 Soundtrack

 True to the Game : Music Features By Keyshia Cole, 21 Savage, Big Block, Kris Kelli and Young Scooter, In 2017—18.

+Reception

+The first film received mixed to negative reviews from critics.

+Teo Bugbee from The New York Times gave it a negative review writing: "In the best circumstances, the familiarity of the crime genre can provide an opportunity for a filmmaker to flex their point of view, but the direction, by Preston A. Whitmore II, seems hampered by either a lack of resources or a lack of interest.
+The camera lingers on expensive cars, but club scenes appear threadbare.Among the actors, Vivica A. Fox commands a cameo appearance with an authority and charisma that outweighs any of the movie’s leads — including Mr. Short’s Quadir.
+And Nelsan Ellis, in one of his last film roles, is underutilized as Quadir’s cutthroat second-in-command."